-Palladium is the second costliest metal in the commodity market.
+Palladium is the third costliest metal in the commodity market.
 It is about 30 times rarer than gold or platinum, which makes it more valuable.

 This element is one of the biggest rhodium competitors in the car industry, as it is also often used for catalytic converters in diesel vehicles.
 Both these metals convert about 90% of the harmful gases in automobile exhaust into less noxious substances.

 As in the case with rhodium, palladium gained its popularity after the Dieselgate scandal in 2018.
 Before that, its price was much lower than that of gold or platinum.

 This element is also highly valued in aerospace, navigation, aviation, weaponry, dentistry, medicine, electronics, and nuclear energy fields.
 It is used for "white gold" alloys as well.